How to Permanently Pin Tabs in Google Chrome

 STEP 2: Type "real pinned tabs" into the search box at the top of the left sidebar and press Enter.
 Filter the results to Extensions below the search box.

-(Google Chrome and the Chrome logo are registered trademarks of Google Inc., used with permission.)
+(© 2020 Google LLC, used with permission.
+Google Chrome and the Chrome logo are registered trademarks of Google LLC.)

 This will list a number of pinning related extensions, including the one we are looking for at the top of the list.